pachterlab/gget/README.md

 ```
 where the parameter `release` / `-r` defines the Ensembl release from which the FTPs are fetched.
 By default, the latest release is used.

-### Fetch only the GTF link for a specific species
+### Fetch only one type of link for a specific species

 Jupyter Lab:
 ```python